 Musical Maker / Experimental Psychologist / Data Scientist

 Elliot Inman has led workshops in electronics and creative coding on topics ranging from basic electronics and Arduino programming to Fast Fourier Analysis, 8-bit chip synths, MIDI controllers, and the Internet of Things.
 He developed and led the “Musical Circuits” series as Maker-in-Residence at UNC (spring 2016) and “Quantification: The Art of Making Data” workshop series at NC State (fall 2016).
 At Moogfest (2017, 2018) and Knobcon (2016), he led workshops on experimental musical instrument design.
 He is an active participant in the maker faire scene, having participated in Burlington, Charlotte, Greensboro, Raleigh, and Rochester.
 He earned his undergraduate degrees in English and Psychology at North Carolina State University and his PhD in Experimental Psychology at the University of Kentucky, completing his masters thesis on text processing and a dissertation on visual perception and learning.
 He works for a leading analytics software company designing data mining and data visualization software.
 He first encountered Black Mountain College as an undergraduate at NC State when he discovered the Black Mountain Review and, in particular, the work of Cage and Cunningham — surprised to discover that such a utopia had once existed so close to home.

-This year’s ReVIEWING conference will be held mainly at the University of North Carolina Asheville campus.
+This year’s ReVIEWING conference was held at the University of North Carolina Asheville campus.
 While Google can provide perhaps more detailed views of Asheville from street-level to satellite, no one has illustrated Asheville more accurately than Willem de Kooning.

 ~ WEI 2018